-In order to identify and to correct zero-level errors in the HEM data a grid based micro-levelling (Table 16) is applied to the half-space parameters (log ρ_a and d_a) of the parallel survey lines.
-The resulting error grids are resampled along the survey lines and the smoothed (spline filter: smoothness = 1.0, tension = 0.5) error channels are subtracted from the half-space parameters.
+In order to identify and to correct zero-level errors in the HEM data a grid based micro-levelling is applied to the half-space parameters (log ρ_a and d_a) of the parallel survey lines.
+The procedure uses a combination of two filters: Butterworth (high pass, cut-off value: 500 m, degree: 10) and directional cosine (pass, azimuth: 0°, degree: 1).
+The resulting error grids are resampled along the survey lines and smoothed using a B-Spline filter (smoothness: 1.0, tension: 0.5).
+These smoothed error channels are then subtracted from the half-space parameters.